-The inefficiencies we demonstrate here connect to a body of work regarding dynamic investment in human capital (Jovanovic and Nyarko, 1996; Cunha and Heckman, 2007; Lizzeri and Siniscalchi, 2008), which considers complementarities in production technologies (rather than complementarities in information).
+The learning traps we demonstrate connect to a body of work regarding dynamic investment in human capital (Jovanovic and Nyarko, 1996; Cunha and Heckman, 2007; Lizzeri and Siniscalchi, 2008), which studies complementarities in production technologies (rather than complementarities in information).
 There are certain high-level connections: For example, this literature shows that early investment choices impact the incentives to invest in the future, and that early misallocations potentially lead to worse long-run outcomes (similar to our learning traps).
-And related to our Section 8, interventions can push agents onto better skill-acquisition paths.
+And related to our Section 9, interventions can push agents onto better skill-acquisition paths.
 However, the specific form of long-run inefficiencies we obtain follows from the structure of informational complementarities in our setting.

 Our framework, and the long-run learning patterns we identify, are particularly related to Sethi and Yildiz (2016, 2019).
 These papers study a setting in which individuals can learn from one another over time, choosing which of many individuals to listen to in each period.
 A key force in Sethi and Yildiz (2016) is that repeatedly listening to a given individual is informative about that individual's "perspective," which allows for improved (future) debiasing of that individual's information.
 This pushes individuals to return to those they have listened to before.
 The same force plays an important role in our paper: Repeated acquisition of a given signal helps agents to learn not just the payoff-relevant parameter, but also all of the variables confounding that signal.
 Unlike in Sethi and Yildiz (2016), we allow for different signals to share confounding variables.
-Thus, observations of a given signal not only help agents interpret future observations of signals of the same kind, but also potentially aid in the interpretation of other signals.
+Thus, observations of a given signal not only help agents interpret future observations of signals of the same kind; they also potentially aid in the interpretation of other signals.
 It is exactly the structure of these learning spillovers that determines whether inefficient learning can obtain in the long run.
 Our finding of learning traps in the present paper is related to the observation of long-run homophily in Sethi and Yildiz (2019), where individuals eventually listen only to others whose perspectives are correlated with their own.

-Finally, in earlier work (Liang, Mu and Syrgkanis, 2017), we studied dynamic learning from correlated Gaussian signals, focusing on informational environments with a single complementary set, where agents needed to attend to all signals to learn the payoff-relevant parameter.
-We found there that myopic information acquisition was in some cases exactly efficient (i.e., from period 1).
-The present paper considers a substantially more general class of informational environments, in particular allowing for society to have multiple ways for eventually learning the state.
-We find here a necessary and sufficient condition for long-run efficiency, which nests the environment considered in Liang, Mu and Syrgkanis (2017).
+Finally, in related work (Liang, Mu and Syrgkanis, 2017, 2019), we study dynamic learning from correlated Gaussian signals, focusing on informational environments with a single complementary set, where agents must attend to all signals to learn the payoff-relevant parameter.
+We find there that myopic information acquisition is in some cases efficient from period 1 (Liang, Mu and Syrgkanis, 2017), and that under conditions on the prior belief, the optimal path of information acquisitions admits a simple and exact characterization (Liang, Mu and Syrgkanis, 2019).
+The present paper considers a substantially more general class of informational environments-in particular, allowing for society to have multiple ways for eventually learning the state-but focuses on asymptotic efficiency.
+We find here a necessary and sufficient condition for long-run efficiency, which nests the environment considered in Liang, Mu and Syrgkanis (2017, 2019).
 In environments that do not satisfy this condition, we demonstrate that in contrast, learning traps may obtain.
-We note that the present paper focuses exclusively on the long-run efficiency of myopic learning, while Liang, Mu and Syrgkanis (2017) provided results also regarding the early periods.7